Mmuaz-pixel/FileFlow/README.md

 # FileFlow
-A file sharing MERN application.
+A file sharing Node js application (Backend only).